 Taking steps to secure respite care services

 The ABS' Survey of Disability, Ageing and Carers show 2.7 million Australians provided informal care at its last count.
-That's a significant number of individuals sidelining their own wellbeing to care for a loved one.
-It also indicates there may be millions out there who aren't aware of the support options available.
+That's a significant number of people caring for another person.
+It also indicates there may be millions of people who aren't aware of the support options available.

-The experienced Anglicare team offers a happy, safe and high-quality caring environment for those in need.
+The experienced Anglicare team offers happy, safe and high-quality caring respite environments.